Equivariant formality of the little disks operad: Little disks and some special automorphisms

 \begin{proposition} Let $\psi \in \QQ^{\times}$.
 There exists an element $\varphi \in \textup{GT}_{\QQ}$ whose cyclotomic character is $\psi$ and which commutes with $\tau$. \end{proposition}

 \begin{proof} To prove this proposition, we recall some facts about the theory of associators from the operadic point of view (see \cite{Fresse}, \cite{BaNa}, see also \cite{calaqueroca} for a survey).
 There is an operad $PaB$ in the category of groupoids whose classifying space is a model for the little $2$-disks operad.
 Applying Malcev completion aritywise yields an operad $PaB_{\QQ}$ in the category of groupoids enriched in commutative coalgebras.
 There is another operad $PaCD_{\QQ}$ in the category of groupoids enriched in commutative coalgebras which is the associated graded of $PaB_{\QQ}$ for the filtration by powers of the augmentation ideal.
 We can extend the scalars to any commutative $\QQ$-algebra $R$ and produce $PaB_R$ and $PaCD_R$.
-From this perspective an associator over $R$ is a map of operads
+From this perspective an associator over $R$ is an isomorphism of operads

 which is the identity on the operad of objects (recall that these are operads in groupoids enriched in coalgebras).
-A $1$-associator is an associator which is moreover the identity in arity $2$.
+The arity $2$-component of an associator is determined by a map of Hopf algebras

+where the source denotes completion with respect to the augmentation ideal.
+Such a map is necessarily of the form $t\mapsto \exp(\lambda t)$ for some $\lambda$ in $R$.
+A $1$-associator is an associator for which $\lambda=1$.
 This can be very explicitly described as a power series $\Phi\in R\langle\langle X,Y\rangle\rangle$ which is group-like and satisfies a pentagon and hexagon identity.
 This description, in turn, comes from a presentation of the operad $PaB$ (see \cite[Theorem 2.30]{calaqueroca}).

-Similarly, we may introduce the group $\textup{GT}_R$ and $\textup{GRT}_R$ of automorphisms of $PaB_R$ and $PaCD_R$ respectively inducing the identity on objects.
+Similarly, we may introduce the group $\textup{GT}_R$ and $\textup{GRT}_R$ of automorphisms of $PaB_R$ and $PaCD_R$, respectively, inducing the identity on objects.
 These two groups are functorial in $R$ and can be viewed as affine group schemes.
 Evaluation in arity $2$ induces morphisms

 that we call the cyclotomic characters.
 Conjugation with an associator over $R$ induces an isomorphism of groups $\textup{GT}_R\cong \textup{GRT}_R$ which further commutes with the two cyclotomic characters.